-Compared to the rest of the Washington D.C. market, the Oxon Hill-Glassmanor submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Washington D.C. market, the Oxon Hill-Glassmanor submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 3 listings have been posted online, which means leases most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 300% of the available space in the Oxon Hill-Glassmanor are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 19 listings have been listed, which means new availabilities most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 32% of the office spaces in the Oxon Hill-Glassmanor are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,680 sqft.
-Most buildings in this region are close to 2 floors.
-Most buildings in this area were built in 1989 and are Class B.
+Most buildings in this area are approximately 2 stories.
+Most buildings in this region were built in 1989 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Information is the dominant industry in this area.
-Commute by motorcycle is the most popular way to get to work amongst Oxon Hill-Glassmanor folk.
-Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by motorcycle is the most popular way to get to work amongst Oxon Hill-Glassmanor occupants.
+Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.